mariabohorquez/jekyll-now/_posts/2018-04-25-GSoC-Accepted.md

 published: true
 ---

-### I have been accepted in Google Summer of Code by Robocomp
+### My Proposal for GSoC for Rocomp has been accepted!

   I proposed two projects towards their organization on the basis that I really like the framework and their social robots.
 I want to help them grow, reach more users and be more beginner-friendly.